gerhynes/mongodb-notes/README.md

 MongoDB is a document-oriented NoSQL database which stores data in JSON-like documents (BSON, a binary version of JSON).
 In theory, the document model maps to the objects in your application code, making it easier to work with the data.

-Unlike with an SQl database, you don't have to tell your database the structure of your data and the primitive types before being able to manage it.
+Unlike with a relational/SQL database, with MongoDB you don't have to tell your database the Schema (the structure of your data and the primitive types) before being able to manage it.
+MongoDB is designed to store denormalized data.
 You can mix documents with different structures in the same collection of data.

-MongoDB is designed to store denormalized data.
-If the same data is required in two or more documents, it's repeated.
+Also, in a MongoDB database there are no relations (kind of).
+You can set up relations and merge/query them manually.
+In general, all relevant data is kept in one place.
+Very often, if the same data is required in two or more collections, it's repeated in each collection.

+In theory, having less relational merging makes for faster and more efficient queries.
+The downside is that you have duplicate data.
+But for an application where you have a lot of reads and fewer writes this works well.

-MongoDB is designed to be a distributed database, making horizontal scaling and geographic distribution easier to deal with.
+MongoDB is also designed to be a distributed database.
+Data can be split across multiple servers (which is more difficult and sometimes impossible with SQL).
+This lets MongoDB take advantage of cloud infrastructure, making horizontal scaling and geographic distribution easier to deal with.

 ## Where to use MongoDB